SC-Levi/Mac_file/README.md

-# GOOD-BRO
+# MAC-File
-This is my first repository.
-I just want to try to create a repository to "HELLO WORLD".
+This repository is for saving my class PDFS.